 Optimization is very hard topic which requires deep understanding of how underline system works.
 While every app is unique in its implementation, there are common areas that might improve app performance and memory usage in general.
 This especially true when apps were updated from previous versions on Windows.
 In this session, Mickey MacDonald talks about these common areas, how to optimize, and how to plan for low memory and hardware constraints.

-Even though you're watching this on-demand, Tommy wants to help.
+Even though you're watching this on-demand, Mickey wants to help.
 Post your questions, comments, etc below or tweet it, mentioning @cdndevs.

 In this interactive session, we create an application in C# and XAML.
 Upon building the app there are multiple areas we explore, however the choice of where this session leads is up to the audience.
 The application will be broken down into multiple scenarios and as the product owners you get to decide what we implement.
 Topics the users can choose from include using Sensors, Toast Notifications, User Information with Roaming Profiles, Live Tiles and Globalization, to name a few.
 This talk may require audience participation through the use of mobile devices.